PratikMate/PratikMate/README.md

 <h1 align="center">Hi 👋, I'm Pratik Mate</h1>
 <h3 align="center">Thank You for taking the time to view my GitHub Profile 😄</h3>

-- Build this project in Masai School during construct week with a team of 6 members within a period of 6 days.
-[Fraazo Clone](https://github.com/shriram083/Fraazo-Clone)

 - 🌱 I’m currently learning **MERN stack at Masai School**

 - 👨‍💻 All of my projects are available at [https://github.com/PratikMate](https://github.com/PratikMate)

 - 📫 How to reach me **pratikm470@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">